-The 2030 Agenda challenges the UN system profoundly to change the way it does business.
+The 2030 Agenda for Sustainable Development challenges the UN system to change the way it does business.
 This requires transforming the UN’s organizational culture.

 Upon successful completion of this workshop, participants will be able to:

 - Discuss the practical application of the UN Leadership Framework for programme support and administrative services

 - Explain the characteristics of UN leadership – Norm-based, principled, inclusive, accountable, multidimensional, transformational, collaborative, self-applied

 - Apply system thinking for administrative efficiency in implementing the UN leadership framework

 - Focus on impact and accountability

 - Enable and support change

 - Apply the design-thinking approach to their own work